${\mathbb P}^1$-gluing for local complete intersections: A bijection

-\rmk For an ideal $I$ with a given set of generators of $I/I^2$, the idea of associating the whole data (as above) to an affine quadric, goes back to Mohan Kumar and Nori (to the best of our knowledge).
-We refer to \cite[Section 17]{sw} for an excellent exposition of their innovative method.
-The novelty of the approach in \cite{f} is to associate the information upto naive homotopy, which we borrow in this article.
+\rmk For an ideal $I$ with a given set of generators of $I/I^2$, the idea of associating the whole data (as above) to an affine quadric, perhaps goes back to Mohan Kumar and Nori (to the best of our knowledge).
+We refer to \cite[Section 17]{sw} for an exposition of their method.
+The novelty of the approach in \cite{f} is to associate the information up to naive homotopy, which we borrow in this article.